Reinvent digital

 Paul Trauttmansdorff has recently worked as a postdoctoral researcher at the Department of Philosophy and Communication Studies at the University of Bologna.
 He has previously completed his PhD at the Department for Science & Technology Studies at the University of Vienna.
 His research has explored how imaginations of future borders become incorporated into the construction of large-scale databases.

-During his fellowship, Paul is hosted by Professor Jan-Hendrik Passoth at the Chair for Sociology of Technology.
-His research will focus primarily on the concept of interoperability between biometric data, its controversial political character and history, as well as its projected hopes and promises in the governance of mobilities.
+During his fellowship, Paul was hosted by Professor Jan-Hendrik Passoth at the Chair for Sociology of Technology.
+His research focuses primarily on the concept of interoperability between biometric data, its controversial political character and history, as well as its projected hopes and promises in the governance of mobilities.

 Prof. Sarah Hammer